FIREmica/vercel/README.md

         subscription_plan_id TEXT, -- Can reference another table of plans if you have multiple current_period_end TIMESTAMP WITH TIME ZONE,
         paypal_customer_id TEXT, -- Or stripe_customer_id if using Stripe
-        created_at TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL, updated_at TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL );
+        paypal_order_id TEXT, -- Store the last successful PayPal order ID created_at TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL, updated_at TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL );

-      -- Optional: Add comments to columns for clarity COMMENT ON COLUMN public.user_profiles.subscription_status IS 'Current status of the user''s subscription';
+      COMMENT ON COLUMN public.user_profiles.subscription_status IS 'Current status of the user''s subscription';
       COMMENT ON COLUMN public.user_profiles.subscription_plan_id IS 'Identifier for the specific subscription plan';
       COMMENT ON COLUMN public.user_profiles.current_period_end IS 'Date when the current subscription period ends or ended';
       COMMENT ON COLUMN public.user_profiles.paypal_customer_id IS 'Customer ID from PayPal, if applicable';
+      COMMENT ON COLUMN public.user_profiles.paypal_order_id IS 'Last successful PayPal Order ID for reference';

       -- 2. Enable Row Level Security (RLS) on the table ALTER TABLE public.user_profiles ENABLE ROW LEVEL SECURITY;

       -- 3. Create RLS Policies
-      -- Policy: Users can view their own profile.
       CREATE POLICY "Users can view their own profile."
-      ON public.user_profiles
-      FOR SELECT
+      ON public.user_profiles FOR SELECT
       USING (auth.uid() = id);

-      -- Policy: Users can update their own profile (specific columns).
-      -- For production, be very specific about what users can update.
-      -- Subscription status should ideally only be updated by server-side logic.
       CREATE POLICY "Users can update limited fields on their own profile."
-      ON public.user_profiles
-      FOR UPDATE
+      ON public.user_profiles FOR UPDATE
       USING (auth.uid() = id)
-      WITH CHECK (auth.uid() = id); -- Add 'USING (auth.uid() = id)' if not already there for the update check
+      -- For production, restrict which columns user can update.
+      -- subscription_status should ONLY be updated by server-side logic after payment.
+      WITH CHECK (auth.uid() = id AND NOT (subscription_status = 'active_premium' AND OLD.subscription_status IS DISTINCT FROM NEW.subscription_status));

-      -- 4. Create a trigger function to automatically create a user profile --    when a new user signs up in auth.users.
-      CREATE OR REPLACE FUNCTION public.handle_new_user()
+      -- 4. Create a trigger function to automatically create a user profile CREATE OR REPLACE FUNCTION public.handle_new_user()
       RETURNS TRIGGER
       LANGUAGE plpgsql
+      SECURITY DEFINER
-      SECURITY DEFINER -- Important for accessing auth.users AS $$
+      AS $$
       BEGIN
         INSERT INTO public.user_profiles (id, email, full_name, avatar_url, subscription_status)
         VALUES (
           NEW.id,
           NEW.email,
-          NEW.raw_user_meta_data->>'full_name', -- Assumes 'full_name' might be in raw_user_meta_data during signup
-          NEW.raw_user_meta_data->>'avatar_url',  -- Assumes 'avatar_url' might be in raw_user_meta_data during signup
+          NEW.raw_user_meta_data->>'full_name',
+          NEW.raw_user_meta_data->>'avatar_url',
           'free' -- Default subscription status
         );
         RETURN NEW;